-If a dispute has been filed after a transaction was already disputed, send our support team a refund receipt proving that the funds have been returned and a cover letter explaining the situation.
+If a dispute has been filed after a transaction was already refunded, send our support team a refund receipt proving that the funds have been returned and a cover letter explaining the situation.

 Depending on the cycle of the chargeback, the cardholder can dispute a transaction more than once.
 Card brands have different parameters around how many times a cardholder can dispute a charge and the cycle in which funds are credited/debited.
 If you’ve won a dispute, there could still be a window of time during which the cardholder can dispute the transaction for a second or third time.